memfault/interrupt/_posts/2024-04-20-coroutines.md

 To describe this, I will use a personal experience with `i2c_coroutine`.
 We can design it as follows:

-When `i2c_coroutine` is used as the type of the coroutine, the developer can interact with the `i2c` peripheral by `suspending` the coroutine with an `awaiter` that initiates operation on the coroutine, the coroutine is resumed once that operation finishes.
+When `i2c_coroutine` is used as the type of the coroutine, the developer can interact with the `i2c` peripheral by `suspending` the coroutine with an `awaiter` that initiates operation on the `i2c` peripheral, the coroutine is resumed once that operation finishes.
 That is, we use the suspension point to allow interaction with the peripheral.

 For example: